EthanAGi/CircleSurvivor/README.md

 # Design Philosophy

-CircleSurvivor is built around three core principles:

 ## Readability
 Combat should remain visually understandable during chaos.

 ## Responsiveness
-Movement, attacks, and menus should always feel smooth and immediate.
+Movement, combat, and UI should feel smooth and immediate.

 ## Synergy
-Weapons, upgrades, and status effects are designed to combine into powerful interactions.
+Weapons and upgrades are designed to combine into powerful builds.

 ---